 During the Spring Carnival of 2002, Danica embarked on a journey when her neighbour at the time approached her to make a fascinator for Oaks Day.

 “What’s a fascinator?”
 Danica laughs, as she remembers questioning her.

 So impressed with Danica’s creation, her neighbour offered her $300 for her efforts, which was flatly refused.
 Danica did take her advice though and continued down this path of creating hats.
 A moment in time that lit the fire and created the brand - D.E Millinery ©.

 Her business has evolved quickly from craft markets to gaining momentum on a global scale, thanks to boutiques taking on her innovative range and creating custom couture designs.

 “Building good business relationships and working hard has let my business evolve to what it is today.”

 Danica takes all praise for her work in her stride, but admits when she received news that Lady Gaga loved the hat she made for her, she popped a bottle of champagne that night to celebrate.

 Lady Gaga is just the beginning of a very long list of A-List clients that Danica has had the honour and privilege of creating amazing head pieces for.
-Zara Phillips, grandchild of HRH Queen Elizabeth II and also Australian socialite and influencer, Rebecca Judd, have embraced Danica’s unique designs and continue wearing them year after year.
+Zara Phillips, grandchild of HRH Queen Elizabeth II .
+Australian socialite and influencer, Rebecca Judd, fashion lifestyle blogger Shani Grimmond, stylist Lana Wilkinson, are just some who have embraced Danica’s unique designs.

 When asked where her unique creations come from, Danica tells it’s a talent inherited from her Mum and Dad.